cscart/docs/en/payments/apple-and-google-pay/index.rst

 Installing the add-on
 =====================

-    Install the Apple and Google Pay add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the Braintree add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 =====================
 Setting up the add-on